angelamchoi/card-game/README.md

 ### 3. Pseudocode
-After creating a mockup, I began to pseudocode.
+After creating my mockup, I began to pseudocode.
 The following is pseudocode that was written before building the game.
 Pseudocode allowed me to think through each step of building my game and think deeply how on how the user will be interacting with the game.
 It also reminded me of lesson planning when I was a teacher and thinking through from introducing to lesson to incorporating independent practice time for students.
 I followed this template to aid me in structuring an organized process.

 **Data Structure**
 - Card images
 	- create an array of images
 	- when you click image url path shows
-- placeholder (baby yoda)
-- data structure
 - player choice
-	- when click push an object and then clear
-	- matched!
-		- update match property to true that way the card will always be flipped

-**Start Game/Reset Game**
-- display timer
-- display score = 0
-- display cards (not flipped)
-- when a user clicks on a card --> flip card for 2 seconds and then unflip
-- when user clicks on 2 cards and they are the same
-	- **correct** = go through each card and if match is correct then display multiplication problem && update score (increment by 1) && display picture
-	- **wrong**= then display message try again and score stays the same

-**Math Problems**
-- when a user gets gets a matching set then display multiplication problem
-- user can press enter || click enter to submit answer
-- after user submits correct answer then question disappears
-	- submit button
-- if answer is correct then update score
-- use math.random to generate random multiplication problem

-**End Game**
-- if user doesn't have any matches game over && display 'try again'
-- if user finds all the matches then user wins && display winningMessage
-- clear user choices' array and the length is 2

-**Reset Game**
-- when reset button is click then
-	- cards are blank
-	- shuffle cards into different location and display blank cards
-	- score is = 0
-	-  display timer (timer begins)
+**Variables**
+- time
+- firstCardImg
+- secondCardImg
+- card count check
+- correct pair of cards
+- num 1 & num 2 (for multiplication game)
+- answer

+**Event Handlers**
+1) Reset button
+- When reset button is clicked, initalize the game.

+2) Cards clicked
+- For each card add a click event to flip card.

+3) Inputting Answer
+- When user types in the answer for the multiplication question and presses enter, add event listener event for keyboard event.

+**Functions**
+1) Shuffling Array
+- Use Fisher Yates Algorithm to iterator through cards array
+- Create a new array for shuffled array
+- Iterate each front card set the source attribute to the new array.

+2️) Flip Event
+- When a user clicks on a card only 2 cards can be flipped at a time.
+- Disable from clicking on the same card twice (remove event listener)
+- Go through each card and if match is:
+	- 👍Correct
+		- Display multiplication problem
+		-Update score (increment by 1)
+	- 👎Incorrect
+		- No multiplication problem
+		- score stays the same

+3) Check for Match
+- Get firstCardImg source and secondCardImg source
+- If firstCardImg source matches secondCardImg source then go to `function correct()`
+- If it firstCardImg source does not match secondCardImg then go to `function incorrect()`

+4) Correct
+- If match is correct
+	- Front cards will stay facing up
+	- Update score board
+	- Display math problem
+	- Go to flip event

+5) Incorrect
+- Cards will not stay facing up
+- User can try again
+- Go to flip event

+6) Math Problems
+- Generate 2 random numbers by using `Math.floor(Math.random()` and have them multiply each other
+- Display math problem and input section for answer
+- Use parseInt to convert it into an integer

+7) Check Keyboard Event
+- After user types the answer for the math question, then add event listener for enter key event

+8) Check Answer
+- If answer is correct then update score
+- Math question and input section disappears
+- If all 6 pairs of cards have been flipped then show winning message
+- Display math question and input section for answer -Use parseInt to convert into an integer

+9) Card Reset
+- When reset button is clicked, then loop through all cards and change their position to the original position
+- When firstCardImg and/or secondCardImg are/is clicked then flip card
+- Use event handler

+10) Init
+- Set matchedCards = false
+- cardCheck = 0
+- Shuffle cards into different positions
+- Go to card reset
+- score = 0
+- firstCardImg and secondCardImg haven't been clicked
+- Timer begins

 **Extras**
-1. timer (countdown timer)
+1. Timer (countdown timer)
-2. score
+2. Score
-3. mobile responsive design
+3. Mobile responsive design

 ### 4. Reflection / Diffculties Faced